+The Festivals are open to all to attend.
 The aim of the fund is to provide grant aid for community festivals which can demonstrate a positive social impact within the Borough of Ards and North Down.
 We particularly welcome applications from those festivals that promote Section 75 and Good Relations.